METREX Spring Conference

 1. The Romanian context: Understanding regional specifics and contextual challenges.

-2. Thematic and Parallel Workshop Sessions: TBC.: Financing Metropolitan Development, Transport, No Net Land Take, Economic Development.
+2. Thematic and Parallel Workshop Sessions: Financing Metropolitan Development, Transport, No Net Land Take, Economic Development.

 4. Searching for a political steer in formulating a European Metropolitan Agenda.

-Parallel to these conferences, the Interreg Central Europe project started on Metropolitan Cooperation and Governance (MECOG-CE), led by the Metropolitan Region of Brno and joined by Warsaw, Ostrava, Berlin-Brandenburg, Torino, Stuttgart and two universities.
-The project is halfway, at point where strategies for forming metropolitan regions are developed.
+Parallel to these conferences, an Interreg Central Europe project is ongoing on Metropolitan Cooperation and Governance (MECOG-CE) , led by the Metropolitan Region of Brno and joined by Warsaw, Ostrava, Berlin-Brandenburg, Torino, Stuttgart and two universities.
+The project is halfway, at a point where strategies for forming metropolitan regions are being developed.

-This all forms an excellent basis to come to the definition of a European Metropolitan Agenda to be sent to Members of the European Parliament and the EU Commission, as well as national governments, also using the Polish EU Presidency.
+This all forms an excellent basis to come to a European Metropolitan Agenda to be set to Members of the European Parliament and the EU Commission, as well as national governments.

 16:00 Guided Tour around Sopot